weizhi-lin/weizhi-lin.github.io/index.md

   <li>Biosensing and nondestructive testing</li>
 </ul>

-## Openings
+## Openings for Research Projects

-Motivated students who enjoy hands-on experiments and data, rigorous thinking, and building solutions for complex engineering systems are welcome to join the [Twin Intelligence Lab](/lab/)!
+- Motivated students who enjoy hands-on experiments and data, rigorous thinking, and building solutions for complex engineering systems are welcome to join the [Twin Intelligence Lab](/lab/)!

-Please complete this <a href="https://forms.gle/1Z3GpYdaY8ar4r1H7" target="_blank" rel="noopener">form</a> to be considered.
+- Please complete this <a href="https://forms.gle/1Z3GpYdaY8ar4r1H7" target="_blank" rel="noopener">form</a> to be considered.

 ## News